letuanhai/filebrowser.koplugin/README.md

    If you need to reset the password or settings, delete the `plugins/filebrowser.koplugin/filebrowser/filebrowser.db` file.

-The Filebrowser configuration files, log files and other data are all stored in `plugins/filebrowser.koplugin/filebrowser/filebrowser.db` in the KOReader directory.
+The Filebrowser binary, configuration files, log files and other data are all stored in `plugins/filebrowser.koplugin/filebrowser/` in the KOReader directory.

 ## Troubleshooting